 The Company's brokerage operation also provides customers with specialized programs.
 Through the Dedicated Trucking program, certain carriers have informally agreed to move freight for Hub's customers on a continuous basis.
 This arrangement allows Hub to gain control of the trucking equipment to effectively meet its customer's needs without owning the equipment.
 Through the Core Carrier-Plus One program, Hub assumes the responsibility for over-the-road truckload shipments that the customer's core carriers cannot handle.
-This service supplements the customer's core carrier program and helps ensure the timely delivery of the customer's freight.
+This service supplements the customer's freight.